robosoft-ai/SMACC/README.md

 ```
 According to the UML statchart standard, things happens essencially when the system enters in the state, when the system exits the state and when some event is triggered.
 The two first ones are shown in this example.
 The c++ Constructor code is the place you have to write your "entry code", the destructor is the place you have to write your "exit code".
 The constructor parameter (my_context) is a reference to the context object (in this case the state machine).
 This kind of constructor may be verebosy, but is required to implement the rest of SMACC tasks and always follows the same pattern.

-### Accessing to action client resources (AKA Action Client Plugins)
+## Creating/accessing to SmaccComponents

-Accessing to Action Client Shared resources is one of the most important capabilities that SMACC provides.
+Accessing to SMACC componets resources is one of the most important capabilities that SMACC provides.
 This example shows how to access to these resources form states.

 For example, in this case we will asume we are in a state that controls the navigation of the vehicle, and it needs to access to the Ros Navigation Stack Action client and navigate to some position in the environment.